 After they'd paid for their purchases, they allowed the boy to drag his trunk into the compartment and the witch was able to get the trolley past him, sniffing disdainfully the entire time.
-The red-haired boy looked up at the giants in whose compartment he now found himself.
-Well, there were two giants, anyway; the boy with light brown hair punctuated by that strange white lock over his brow was only a little taller than him, and Bill thought it was quite possible that he might be taller than the round-faced boy cowering in the corner.
+The red-haired boy gazed up at the giants in whose compartment he now found himself.
+Well, there were two giants; the boy with light brown hair punctuated by that strange white lock over his brow was only a little taller than he was, and Bill thought it was quite possible that at the age of eleven he might be taller than the round-faced boy cowering in the corner.

 Remus could smell the fear on him and he felt sorry for the boy.
-He patted the seat next to him.
-"Here--sit.
-What's your name?"
+He patted the seat beside him.
+"Here—sit.
+What're you called?"